-The Commission employs an executive director, five field inspectors, and an office staff of four.
+The Commission employs an executive director, seven field inspectors, and an office staff of five.
 The field inspectors travel the state and inspect applicant facilities and licensed facilities and they investigate illegal activities as they pertain to motor vehicle sales.
 The inspectors are authorized to file criminal charges against any person who acts as a dealer without a license.

-The Commission meets once a month, and at such other times as may be necessary, at its office in Frankfort.
+The Commission meets once a month, and at such other times as may be necessary,by zoom.
 Meetings are open to the public.
 The meetings are usually on the second Friday of each month, and begin at 9:00 a.m.